-Customers Agree These Are the Most Flattering Contour Kits for Every Skillset
+Customers Agree These Are the Best Contouring Kits for Every Skillset

 Don't get me wrong—contouring is still in high demand, but the heavily shaded looks popular in 2014 are moving in a much more natural direction of late.
 The “new” contour trend, or should I say nontour trend, while similar to the old makeup phenomenon, still creates facial definition, but in a much subtler way.
 So how do we go about shading our faces to play up our natural features instead of covering them up?
 Blend, blend, blend… and then blend some more—and if that doesn’t work, find the perfect contour kit for your skin type and tone.